 Since the goal is to maximize profits, shops need to give careful consideration to their discounting strategy.
-This Parts Discount table determines every day pricing and true Discounts and Coupons are one-time options used at the order or individual item level.
+This Price Levels table determines every day pricing and true Discounts and Coupons are one-time options used at the order or individual item level.

 Parts entered onto an estimate; RO or invoice reflects the pricing level defined here for that customer.
 Prices for one or all parts can also be changed at the order item level.
 You might have a standard retail invoice and choose to give a break on a single item with this method.
 This should give you some idea of how the discount tools work and where they might come into play.”

 In addition to defining Parts price levels for each customer, the values listed here come into play later with an Alternate Price feature found within the Inventory List screen.